 Family doctors can also provide routine care for your child.
 Choosing between a family doctor and a pediatrician can be a personal preference.
 Here are some reasons to consider choosing a pediatrician:

 - Pediatricians have specialized training in the physical, emotional, and behavioral needs of children.

 - Pediatricians only see children, so they often have a broader experience recognizing and treating childhood illnesses.

-- If your twins were born early or have a health condition that needs close monitoring, a pediatrician may offer more specialized care.
+- If your baby was born early or has a health condition that needs close monitoring, a pediatrician may offer more specialized care.

 How Do You Choose a Pediatrician?